adrianmueller-eu/personal_assistant/Readme.md

         // require_once __DIR__."/bots/general.php";
         require_once __DIR__."/bots/mental_health.php";
         ```
     2. Copy the file `chats/config_template.json` to create `chats/config.json`.
 It is used to manage users and can be used to set variables.
 Also ensure the server can create new folders and files (e.g. user files, log files), and modify `chats/config.json`.
+Apply minimal necessary permissions:
         ```bash
-        cp chats/config_template.json chats/config.json && chmod +w -R .
+        cp chats/config_template.json chats/config.json && chmod 755 . && chmod -R 644 ./chats && chmod 755 ./chats && chmod 755 ./logs
         ```
     3. The bot will need access to multiple variables.
 You can use the `chats/config.json` file to configure the variables or save them as environment variables, e.g. using `SetEnv <KEY> <VALUE>` in the `.htaccess` or using the ["Secrets" function in Replit](https://docs.replit.com/programming-ide/workspace-features/secrets).
 2. Set up the **Telegram bot**
     1. Create a Telegram bot using [BotFather](https://t.me/botfather)
     2. Get the bot's token from BotFather.
 Put the token into the `TELEGRAM_BOT_TOKEN` variable.
-    3. Generate a random secret token that you will use to authenticate requests to this script.
+    3. Generate a strong random secret token that you will use to authenticate requests to this script.
 You can use the following command to generate a random token:
         ```bash
         head -c 160 /dev/urandom | base64 | tr -d "=+/" | cut -c -128
         ```
-    4. Put the secret token to `TELEGRAM_BOT_SECRET`.
+    4. Put the secret token in the `TELEGRAM_BOT_SECRET` environment variable.
+Never share this token or commit it to version control.
     5. Set up a [webhook](https://core.telegram.org/bots/api#setwebhook) for the bot using
         ```bash
         curl https://api.telegram.org/bot<token>/setWebhook?url=<url>&secret_token=<secret_token>